The Secret Behind Awesome Financial Advisor Value Propositions

 In my experience, one of the best ways to do this is through your niche.
 Once you dial down on a particular target market, your unique value proposition becomes crystal-clear.
 If you’ve been following me for a while, you’re probably sick of me beating this drum, but it’s one of the biggest keys to a financial advisor’s success.

 Please understand that to the average consumer, until you work with a niche, you are the same as every other advisor.
 You are a commodity.
 You all work with investments, you all have roughly the same ideas and philosophies, your knowledge is all roughly the same, and you will all likely suggest regular meetings.
 So what could possibly set you apart?

-Before I answer that, here’s another questions potential clients are asking themselves: “Does this financial advisor understand me?”
+Before I answer that, here’s another question potential clients are asking themselves: “Does this financial advisor understand me?”

-If you specialize with a certain niche, of course you understand them.
+If you specialize with a certain niche, you understand them.
 You work with them all day long, right?
 You know their wants, needs, situations, problems, challenges, and day-to-day struggles….right?
 You’re even speaking at their trade shows and seminars… right?
-Of course you understand them.
+Of course, you understand them.

 A few financial advisors have told me that they think value propositions are a waste of time.
 Upon further discussion, I found out that they thought this way because every value proposition they ever heard of was self-centered, robotic, and not geared to the prospect.

 When you structure your value proposition around your niche (to which the potential client belongs), you are pushing all the right buttons: